marttp/Becomes-CloudDev-Series/README.md

 # Becomes-CloudDev-Series
-This repository is created for cloud developer tutorials
+This repository is created for cloud developer tutorials series on Medium